You might have heard that students do not have to pay tax and National Insurance, but unfortunately that is a myth!

 Yes, you probably do need to pay tax and National Insurance

-Students are subject to the same rules as everyone else, and although most allowances, grants, and student loans are not considered as taxable income, earnings from paid work are.
-Generally, you will only have to pay tax if you earn over £1,042 a month and National Insurance if you earn over £190 a week.
+Students are subject to the same tax rules as everyone else.
+While most allowances, grants, and student loans are not considered taxable income, earnings from paid work are.

-If you are an employee, tax and National Insurance will be deducted directly from your wages by your employer.
-If you change employer, you should give your new employer a copy of your P45 to ensure you do not pay too much tax on earnings.
-If you don't have a P45 you should be asked to complete a 'starter declaration' instead.
+If you are employed, your employer will automatically deduct tax and National Insurance from your wages.
+When changing jobs, provide your new employer with your P45 to ensure you are taxed correctly.
+If you don’t have a P45, you will need to complete a starter declaration instead.

 International students